tinmarino/inmembin/README.md

 ```

-Ksh (mksh) do not support 64 bit arithmetic and hardly suport unsigned integer (I did not succeed).
+Ksh (mksh) do not support 64 bit arithmetic and hardly support unsigned integer (I did not succeed).
 So the hex2dec: $((0x10)) used by @arget13 was replaced by printf "%d"

 ### `seek`